 Almost two decades after his last directorial credit, Rajiv Menon returns with Sarvam Thaala Mayam, which explores caste, Carnatic music and the guru-shishya tradition.
-The December 21 release stars GV Prakash Kumar as the son of a Dalit mridangam maker who becomes the pupil of maestro Vembu Iyer (Nedumudi Venu).
+The movie stars GV Prakash Kumar as the son of a Dalit mridangam maker who becomes the pupil of maestro Vembu Iyer (Nedumudi Venu).
 Peter’s efforts bring him in conflict with Vembu Iyer’s bigoted assistant Mani (Vineeth), and a music talent show seems to offer a way out.

 The acclaimed cinematographer and director made his feature film debut with Minsara Kanavu in 1997.
 His second film, Kandukondain Kandukondain, followed three years later.
 Both the Tamil-language films had memorable soundtracks by AR Rahman.
 Menon, 55, was all set to follow up with a biopic on MS Subbulakshmi, but the project fell through.
 He returned to shooting commercials, being the cinematographer on outside projects (including Guru and Kadal) and running his Mindscreen Film Institute in Chennai.